dolphindb/vscode-extension/README.md

 * Press `CTRL+SHIFT+P` and select the option 'DolphinDB: Helper' for links of more useful documentations.

-* Open the DolphinDB ENV window and expand the data forms (eg. scalar, pair, set) to see the variables defined in the database.
+* Open the DolphinDB ENV window and expand the data forms (eg. scalar, pair, set) to see the variables defined in the datanode.

+* Click the button `Show` on the right side of a variable to check its value in the OUTPUT window.

 ## Issues

 We are open to all ideas and we want to get rid of bugs!
-Use the [Issues](https://github.com/dolphindb/vscode-extension/issues) section to either report a new issue, provide your ideas or contribute to existing threads.
+Use the [Issues](https://github.com/yjhmelody/vscode-dolphindb-extension/issues) section to either report a new issue, provide your ideas or contribute to existing threads.